 Some adalimumab side effects are likely to be quite mild and may go away on their own.
 Others can be more serious and will require treatment, or may mean that adalimumab is not suitable for you.

 - Reactions to the injection such as pain or swelling, redness, bruising and itching.
-Using the adalimumab at room temperature or cooling your skin with an ice pack may help - see more in the tips on injecting adalimumab section.
+Using the adalimumab at room temperature or cooling your skin with an ice pack may help.
 Your doctor or IBD nurse should also be able to help you find ways to reduce this sort of reaction or you may be able to try a different brand of adalimumab.